 Reading for all in Lebanon

-Years of civil war and prolonged periods of unrest, including the conflict in neighboring Syria, pose significant challenges to development in Lebanon.
+Years of civil war and prolonged periods of unrest, including the conflict in neighboring Syria, pose significant challenges to development.
 This includes improving the public education system so that children can learn.

-Our experts contribute to this effort by collecting and analyzing data of children’s reading levels by implementing early grade reading assessments, and training quality control officers and enumerators to properly carry out those assessments.
+Our experts collected and analyzed data of children’s reading levels by implementing early grade reading assessments (EGRAs) and training quality control officers and enumerators to properly carry out those assessments.
 Our capacity building program introduced key concepts such as assessment design and planning, item and test development, and statistical and psychometric methods.
 We will expand our work in national assessments under the follow-on QITABI-2 program.